akinselureabiola/IT-Support-Infrastructure-Lab-Portfolio/README.md

 # IT Support Infrastructure Lab Portfolio

-This repository documents hands-on labs simulating real-world IT support and infrastructure administration tasks.
+This repository showcases hands-on labs simulating real-world IT support and infrastructure administration tasks.

-The environment replicates a small enterprise network using Windows Server, Active Directory, Linux servers, and Microsoft 365 services.
+The lab environment replicates a small enterprise network built with Windows Server, Active Directory, Linux servers, and Microsoft 365 services.

-Each lab demonstrates operational troubleshooting workflows used by enterprise IT teams.
+Each lab is documented using structured troubleshooting and operational workflows commonly used by enterprise IT support teams.

 ## Lab Infrastructure Architecture